Red Lands Water System Project – Jamaica

 • Write Appreciation Letters to stakeholders and Contributors

 Peace Corps Volunteer Directing Project

 Monitoring and Maintenance

 One of the major components of the Red Lands Water System Improvement Project is to ensure the sustainability of the project into the future.
-The system that is currently in Red Lands has deteriorated over time, to the point that it is hardly functioning by any measure, giving community members a firsthand perspective of why the monitoring and maintenance of the water system is important to sustain it.
+The system that is currently in Red Lands has deteriorated over time, to the point that it is hardly functioning by any measure, giving community members a firsthand perspective of why the monitoring and maintenance of the water system are important to sustain it.

-In order to appropriately address the issue of sustainability we have measures were taken to form a Community Water Management Committee as well as a Community Water System Management Plan.
-The management plan will include provisions to monitor the entire system every month, assess maintenance needs, collect monthly fees as a part of the Water User Agreement to cover materials and repairs, as well as outlined steps for the Water Management Committee to take regarding enforcement of all rules associated with the Water User Agreement.
+In order to appropriately address the issue of sustainability, we have measures were taken to form a Community Water Management Committee as well as a Community Water System Management Plan.
+The management plan will include provisions to monitor the entire system every month, assess maintenance needs, collect monthly fees as a part of the Water User Agreement to cover materials and repairs, as well as outlining steps for the Water Management Committee to take regarding enforcement of all rules associated with the Water User Agreement.

 Until the point of project completion, the project will be monitored and evaluated by the Peace Corps Volunteer with the assistance of community members.

 Further improvements on the system, as well as other community improvements (community center, technology center, etc.), will be up to the community to pursue with the skills they have gained from their experiences with this project